ssophiaa-lu/time-sheet-tracker/README.md

-# Workforce Time Tracking System (MVP)
+# Workforce Time Tracking System

-Minimum viable full-stack web app for employees to log hours and managers to approve timesheets.
+I built a full-stack web app for employees to log hours and managers to approve timesheets.
+This project simulates real time tracking and approval used in enterprise systems.
+It focuses on enforcing data integrity, role-based access control, and state transitions between employees and managers.

 ## Tech Stack